rl-language/rlc/README.md

 You need to use the flag --rlc-shared if you have built a shared LLVM.

 ### environment.sh
-If you are using the default installation script (setup.sh) we provide a .sh file that configures your environment variable so that you can use python and rlc without installing anything in your actuall machine.
+If you are using the default installation script (setup.sh) we provide a .sh file that configures your environment variable so that you can use python and rlc without installing anything in your actual machine.
 When you open a shell to start working on RLC run the following command.

 If you use some editor such as code or clion, start it from that shell.